geopla/aoc-2024/README.md

 ## Day Two - Red-Nosed Reports
 Lessons learned
 - it's worth to get familiar with `Spliterator` to implement a sliding window
+- try to gain an understanding of stream ordering